barryclark/jekyll-now/_posts/2019-05-21-leveraging-cloud-native-technology-to-transform-your-enterprise-kubecon-cloudnativecon-barcelona.md

 ---
 layout: post
-title: "Leveraging Cloud Native Technology to Transform Your Enterprise"
+title: "Leveraging Cloud Native Technology to Transform Your Enterprise - KubeCon + CloudNativeCon Barcelona"
 description: "Cheryl Hung, Director of Ecosystem at CNCF, moderates a discussion with IBM, Mastercard and Intuit on Kubernetes in the enterprise at KubeCon CloudNativeCon."
 location: Barcelona, Spain
 image: https://i.ytimg.com/vi/0CxDZOJP6Rc/maxresdefault.jpg